-The treatment for necrotizing enterocolitis (NEC) varies with the severity of the disease.
+The treatment for NEC varies with the severity of the disease.
 Three stages (Bell stages) have been defined for NEC.1

-- Stage 2, confirmed NEC, includes all the symptoms of stage 1 as well as slightly reduced blood platelet levels and a slight excess of lactic acid and no bowel sounds.
+- Stage 2, definite NEC, includes all the symptoms of stage 1 as well as slightly reduced blood platelet levels, a slight excess of lactic acid, no bowel sounds, pain when the abdomen is touched, reduced or no intestinal movement, and the growth of gas-filled spaces in the walls of the intestine.

-- Stage 3, severe NEC, includes the symptoms of stages 1 and 2 plus periods of not breathing, rapid heartbeat, severely reduced blood platelet levels, an increased number of white blood cells, and excess acid.
+- Stage 3, advanced NEC, includes the symptoms of stages 1 and 2 plus periods of not breathing, low blood pressure, a lowered number of certain white blood cells, blood clot formation, a stop in urination, inflammation of tissue in the abdomen, increased pain when the abdomen is touched, redness in the abdomen, a build-up of fluid and gas in the abdominal cavity, and excess acid.

 The treatment for stage 1 patients includes vigorous supportive care, resting the intestine by feeding through an intravenous tube instead of the mouth, and continued diagnostic and monitoring tests to ensure that the disease is not progressing.
 Treatments for stage 2 patients include continuation of stage 1 treatments and the use of antibiotics.
-Emergency surgery is needed for stage 3 patients.1
+Emergency surgery is sometimes performed for stage 3 patients.2

-Other treatments2 offered at all stages of NEC include:
+Other treatments3 offered at all stages of NEC include:

-- Inserting a tube through the nasal passages into the infant’s stomach to remove air and fluid
+- Inserting a tube through the nasal passages or mouth into the infant’s stomach to remove air and fluid

-- Taking blood samples to look for bacteria Giving antibiotic treatment through an intravenous tube
+- Taking blood samples to look for bacteria and giving antibiotic treatment through an intravenous tube

 - Measuring and monitoring the infant’s belly for swelling.
 If it becomes so swollen that it interferes with breathing, the infant may be given oxygen or put on a ventilator.

 Many infants respond to treatment within 72 hours, and physicians may decide to put these infants back on regular feeding.
-However, if the condition worsens or a hole develops in the intestine or bowel, surgery may be needed.2
+(Generally, infants are not fed for up to 2 weeks or longer with confirmed NEC.)
+However, if the condition worsens or a hole develops in the intestine or bowel, surgery may be needed.3

 - Bell, M. J., Ternberg, J. L., Feigin, R. D., Keating, J. P., Marshall, R., Barton, L., et al. (1978).
 Neonatal necrotizing enterocolitis.
 Therapeutic decisions based upon clinical staging.
 Annals of Surgery, 187, 1–7. [top]